Soekarno–Hatta International Airport: Terminal 1

 Terminal 1 is the first terminal built and was opened in 1985.
 It is located on the southern side of the airport, opposite Terminal 2.
 Terminal 1 has three sub-terminals, each equipped with 25 check-in counters, 23 aerobridges, five baggage carousels, and seven gates.
 It can handle 9 million passengers per annum.

 The gates in Terminal 1 have a prefix of A, B or C. The gates are A1–A7, B1–B7 and C1–C7.
 In the latest master plan, Terminal 1 will have its capacity increased to 18 million passengers per annum.

-Terminal 1B and Terminal 1C underwent renovations in early 2020s.
+Terminal 1B and Terminal 1C underwent renovations in the early 2020s.
 The project is expected to double the number of passengers at both terminals to 36 million a year.
 Terminal 1B was reopened on 15 March 2025, followed by Terminal 1C on 12 November of the same year.